College of Agriculture, Food and Rural Enterprise: History

-Founding of three campuses (1907-1999)
+Founding of three campuses (1907–1999)

 CAFRE has three campuses in Northern Ireland, which began as individual colleges.

-In January 1907, Ulster Dairy School was opened by the Irish Department of Agriculture and Technical Instruction in Loughry.
+In January 1907, Ulster Dairy School was opened by the Department of Agriculture and Technical Instruction for Ireland in Loughry.
 It catered to female students and had two main courses.
 It was transferred to the Northern Ireland Ministry of Agriculture in 1922.
 In 1949, it became Loughry Agricultural College, and it became co-educational in 1962.
 In the 1970s, it was known as the Loughry College of Agriculture and Food Technology.
 In the 1990s, it became part of CAFRE.

 With the intent of creating an agricultural college in northeast Ulster, the Greenmount estate was purchased in 1910 by the County Antrim Committee of Agriculture.
 After some changes to the building, the first session was held on 8 October 1912 with 11 students.

 The Enniskillen campus was founded in 1967 as Enniskillen College.
 In 1992, it added equine-related programs.

 Recent years (2000-2025)

 In 2010, a total of 1,561 students were attending, of whom around 400 were full-time undergraduate students.

 In 2024, CAFRE began a £32 million redevelopment of its Greenmount Campus in Antrim.
 It was also investing £43 million into its Loughry campus outside Cookstown.

 Eric Long was head of education at CAFRE in 2025.
-In 2025, it launched two new bachelor degrees in agri-food developed with Ulster University.
+In 2025, it launched two new bachelor's degrees in agri-food developed with Ulster University.